-Catherine Byrne T.D was appointed Minister of State for Communities and National Drugs Strategy in May 2016.
-She was first elected to the 30th Dáil on May 24th 2007, representing the constituency of Dublin South Central.
-She was re-elected to the 31st Dail on 27th February 2011.
-She was Fine Gael’s candidate for Dublin South Central in the 1999 By-Election but was unsuccessful on that occasion.
+Catherine was first elected to the 30th Dáil on May 24th 2007, representing the constituency of Dublin South Central.
+She was subsequently re-elected to the 31st Dáil in 2011 and the 32nd Dáil in 2016.

 Catherine went to school at Our Lady of the Wayside N.S.
-Bluebell, and the Holy Faith Convent, Clarendon St. She has completed a Two Year Lay Ministry Course in All Hallows College and also holds a City and Guilds Diploma in Catering from DIT, Cathal Brugha Street.
+Bluebell, and the Holy Faith Convent, Clarendon Street.
+She has completed a Lay Ministry Course in All Hallows College and also holds a City and Guilds Diploma in Catering from DIT, Cathal Brugha Street.

 She has been heavily involved with community and voluntary groups in her community for over 25 years.
 She has served as Chairperson of St. Michael’s Community Centre and on the Board of Management of the Mercy Convent Secondary School, Goldenbridge.